sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 the constant number of worker pods.
 Maintaining the constant number, it becomes gang scheduling.
 Either case leads to low utilization.

-ElasticDL changes the paradox by realizing elastic scheduling - make deep learning jobs tolerable with varying numbers of workers.
+ElasticDL changes the paradox by realizing elastic scheduling - making deep learning jobs tolerable with varying numbers of workers.
 It introduces a master pod per job that coordinates both the learning process and resource scheduling, to replace the Kubernetes operator per cluster.
 It makes full use of residual resources and improves the utilization significantly.

 ## Benefits to the Ecosystem